Telecom / ISP Customer Operations

 Agents can always override or correct classification before action is taken.

 That guardrail is critical for regulated customer interactions and quality control.
+It is also what makes the automation safe enough to use in real operations.

 Agent Assist Workflow